pettik/Udemy--vanillawebprojects-17/README.md

 - if the user loses, they must start the game by pressing the ‘spacebar’ to continue
 - the rest is same as an original

-# 17th of 20 Vanilla Javascript project
+# 17th of 20 Vanilla Javascript projects

 | ID | Project | URL Link |
 |---|---|---|